numinit/armokweb/README.md

 # armokweb

+Demo: https://armokweb.numin.it/ - check the lobste.rs thread for credentials

 Armok Web Services: play collaborative (or chaotic) Dwarf Fortress sessions in your browser by streaming through [xpra](https://xpra.org/).
 Manage your fort's labors while a friend manages your military.
 It's like having multiple